|

 partially by a slouch hat drawn loosely over a head of mussed black

-the puffs of steamy vapor from his mouth punctuating his words.
+vapor punctuating his words.
 The dreary day added to his

-sourness, and you could likely hear his shouting, almost as loud as the
+sourness, and his shouting, almost as loud as the "Varsity

-"Varsity Bell," all the way up to Denny Hall, where the bell still sits
+Bell," could be heard all the way up to Denny Hall, where the bell still sits

 in its belfry, ringing on homecoming day as a nostalgic reminder to